richardalligier/atm2019/README.md

 ### Computing the Predicted Distribution of the Mass and Speed

 As a reminder, the predicted distribution is specific, tailored, to each point of each flight.
-To test the script, you might want to compute it considering only the flight of a given aircraft type.
+To test the script, you might want to compute it considering only the flights of a given aircraft type.
 For instance, if you want to compute for the DH8D flights, just type:

 ```
 make MODELS="DH8D"